 I always like to send pictures to my husband during the day so he can see what we are up to.
 This is the look Fofo gives when I told her to smile for Papa.

 This is their favorite sensory play activity.
+Check out this book for more ideas!
 It kept them occupied for at least an hour.
 They played with it so long that the oobleck dried out!!
 The only thing I would do differently is put some newspaper under their bowls.
 They don’t call it messy play for nothing.
 The first time we did this activity Fofo was 5 and Bear was 3, so this activity is perfect for preschoolers!